 - Review the adjuster’s questions

 - Challenge, clarify and correct ambiguous questions

 - Take the necessary time to review and edit your answers, so that you can sign with confidence

-You should also photocopy or photograph (cell phone) your statement before handing it over to anyone, because once you relinquish physical control of your document / statement your carrier will tell you that you are no longer entitled to have or hold what they deem to be their protected work product.
+You should also photocopy or photograph (cell phone) your statement before handing it over to anyone, because once you relinquish physical control of your document/statement your carrier can tell you that you are no longer entitled to have or hold what they now deem to be their protected work product.
 Also see, When A Lawyer Is Not A Lawyer.

 False Promises Of Receiving A Copy Of Your Recorded Or Written Statements

-If you agree to a voice or video recorded interview, your carrier will ultimately inform you that you are not entitled to a copy of it regardless their adjuster promised you.
-Once given, your statements are deemed to be a carrier’s work product.
-Usually, the only recourse to obtain your statements is through the discovery phase of litigation.
+If you agree to a voice or video-recorded interview, regardless of the adjusters promise a carrier will likely refuse to give you a copy.
+Once given, your statements are deemed the carriers’ work product.
+You can however obtain your statements through the discovery phase of litigation.

 You have the right to have a public adjuster report your claims and be present during interviews and or examinations under oath.
-Although a public adjuster cannot interfere with a carrier’s investigation, or advise you on matters of law, they can recommend you stop an inappropriate interview and file an official complaint with the New York State Department of Financial Services for carrier violations.
-Usually, placing a carrier and or its adjusters on written notice of specific violative acts resolves most problems because it creates an official business record that can be filed with state investigators pursuant to a consumer service bureau complaint.
+Although a public adjuster cannot interfere with a carrier’s investigation or advise you on matters of law, they can recommend you stop an inappropriate interview and file an official complaint with the New York State Department of Financial Services for carrier violations.
+Placing a carrier and or its adjusters on written notice of specific violative acts usually resolves carrier bad faith acts because it creates an official business record that can be filed in a complaint with state investigators.